COVID-19 confirmed in all Minnesota counties as statewide mask mandate starts

 'Very concerned'

 The state health data Saturday showed a net increase of 803 new coronavirus infections on a volume of about 18,227 completed tests.
-It was the third straight day of more than 700 cases and only the third time the state has reported more than 800 new cases since new cases peaked in May.
-Back then, the state was completing a much smaller volume of tests, which suggests the confirmed case counts at the time understated the actual totals.
+It was the third straight day of more than 700 cases and only the third time the state has reported more than 800 new cases since their peak in May.
+Back then, the state was completing a much smaller volume of tests, which suggests the case counts at the time understated the actual totals.

 What's troubling is that the case growth since late June has been faster than the growth in the testing volume over the same time period, said Michael Osterholm, director of the Center for Infectious Disease Research and Policy at the University of Minnesota.